schmittjoaopedro/email-testing/README.md

     assert email['TEXTBody'] == "Welcome to My Company!
 We are glad to have you here."
 ```

-A cross-language simple way to implement this solution is by providing it via a simple REST API.
+A simple multi-language way to implement this solution is by providing a simple REST API.
 The code below presents what we expect the interface of this API to look like.
-Notice we also include an `Authorization` header in the API to make it private only for the internal testing.
+Notice we also include an `Authorization` header in the API to make it private only for internal testing.

 ```python
 def wait_receive_email(recipient, start_time):